Narrative CV

 Scientific background

 I have always been fascinated by how our brain merges information from our complex multisensory world, and how (a)typical development shapes this crucial ability.
 During my Master’s thesis at CIMeC, University of Trento (IT), I worked with Prof. Olivier Collignon on cross-modal plasticity in deafness using MRI.
-My work showed intact functional specialization for spatial and motion processing in the deaf auditory cortex, despite input from a different sensory modality (i.e. vision).
+My work contributed to showing intact functional specialization for spatial and motion processing in the deaf auditory cortex, despite input from a different sensory modality (i.e. vision).
 This research experience consolidated my desire to understand how the brain implements cognition across the senses.

-In 2020 I completed a PhD in computational neuroscience with Prof. Uta Noppeney at the University of Birmingham (UK).
+In 2020 I completed a PhD in computational cognitive neuroscience with Prof. Uta Noppeney at the University of Birmingham (UK).
 There, I studied multimodal integration through the framework of Bayesian Causal Inference, which represents the state-of-the-art principled computational account of how the brain binds information across the senses.
 Of note, my work (combining psychophysics, computational modelling and MRI) also investigated the multisensory processing of naturalistic stimuli (i.e. music), offering original insights into how the brain automatically tracks naturalistic multisensory information.

 Having approached perception from a Bayesian perspective, I started wondering about how prior expectations are established and how they evolve as a function of learning.
-Driven by this interest, I worked as a postdoc in the Predictive Bain lab of Prof. Floris de Lange at the Donders Institute (NL), where I combined behavioural analyses and fMRI to examine how expectations are implemented in the brain.
-My work bridging the gap between statistical learning and predictive processing encountered significant interest in the scientific community during a national symposium that I co-organized.
+Following this interest, I worked as a postdoc in the Predictive Bain lab of Prof. Floris de Lange at the Donders Institute (NL), where I combined behavioural analyses and fMRI to examine how expectations are implemented in the brain.
+During a national symposium I co-organised, my work bridging the gap between statistical learning and predictive processing encountered significant interest in the scientific community.

 Recently, I decided to venture into developmental neuroscience to directly tackle the question of how we learn to use verbal and non-verbal communication to exchange meanings with other individuals.
 Specifically, I got interested in examining whether and how preverbal infants use manual gestures to communicate with their caregivers.
 I developed this into a research idea that was awarded the Marie Skłodowska-Curie (MSCA) postdoctoral fellowship.